-The IRS has promised this year that it will be simpler to figure out how to file taxes for free.
+The IRS has also promised this year that it will be simpler to figure out how to file taxes for free.
 And the introduction of an “easier” new W-4 form for the 2020 tax year is aimed are alleviating some of the confusion regarding withholdings and other issues.
 But doing your taxes remains an overly complicated prospect for many people.

 Among other concerns, many taxpayers are unsure if they can file for free or need to pay to do their taxes, and if there’s a cost involved it’s often unclear which tax-filing product is best for their needs and offers the best value.
 Though the blame really can’t be cast upon the IRS, even figuring out how much tax software products from H&R Block or TurboTax cost is confusing — because you’ll find different prices and deals available from different retailers.
 Prices can change in a flash too, as promotions and flash sales come and go.